How I Transformed My Creative Business After Burnout

 I've intentionally created a balance between high-energy, client-facing work and lower-energy, asynchronous delivery.

-This balanced approach - combining the one-on-one coaching with asynchronous delivery - creates natural ebbs and flows in my schedule.
+This approach - combining the one-on-one coaching with asynchronous delivery - creates natural ebbs and flows in my schedule.

-I avoid constant high energy output, ensuring I can meet my clients’ needs while attending to my own physical needs.
+I avoid constant high energy output, ensuring I can meet my clients’ needs while also attending to my own physical needs.

-3. Intentional Marketing
+3. Gentle & Intentional Marketing

-Here’s my plan:
+Here’s my current plan:

 1 - To start, I defined my main content areas (also called content pillars), focusing on topics related to my services and interests.
 Next, I developed a content library by brainstorming blog post topics based on each pillar.